ADCI/vagrant-vm/cookbooks/redisio/README.md

 Testing
 -------
-This cookbook is tested with rspec/chefspec and test-kitchen/serverspec.
+This cookbook is tested with test-kitchen and serverspec.
 Run `bundle install` to install required gems.

-* rake spec
-* rake integration
 * knife cookbook test redisio -o ../
 * kitchen test